gruntwork-io/docs/docs/2.0/docs/overview/concepts/developer-self-service.md

 A centralized catalog facilitates consistent tagging and labeling across infrastructure components, enabling:

-- **Cost Tracking and Allocation:** Assign costs to specific teams or projects using tags.
+- **Cost tracking and allocation:** Assign costs to specific teams or projects using tags.
-- **Access Control:** Manage and control resource access with tags.
+- **Access control:** Manage and control resource access with tags.
 - **Automation:** Automate tasks such as provisioning, termination, and reporting based on tags.
-- **Monitoring and Alerting:** Group and filter resources for effective monitoring and alerting.
+- **Monitoring and alerting:** Group and filter resources for effective monitoring and alerting.

 ### Wrapper modules / services

 Use wrapper modules or services to simplify deployments and configurations.
 Wrappers can:

-- **Encapsulate Best Practices:** Integrate security, compliance, and operational standards into reusable modules.
+- **Encapsulate best practices:** Integrate security, compliance, and operational standards into reusable modules.
-- **Reduce Boilerplate:** Eliminate repetitive code for developers.
+- **Reduce boilerplate:** Eliminate repetitive code for developers.
-- **Standardize Deployments:** Ensure consistency and reduce errors across deployments.
+- **Standardize deployments:** Ensure consistency and reduce errors across deployments.
-- **Abstract Complexity:** Hide infrastructure complexity, allowing developers to focus on application logic.
+- **Abstract complexity:** Hide infrastructure complexity, allowing developers to focus on application logic.

-### Using Stacks to keep developer code DRY
+### Using stacks to keep developer code DRY

 Organize infrastructure into stacks to enhance reusability and maintainability.
 Terragrunt Stacks enable you to:

-- **Group Related Resources:** Manage interconnected units as a single entity.
+- **Group related resources:** Manage interconnected units as a single entity.
-- **Reduce Code Duplication:** Avoid repeating code across environments or projects.
+- **Reduce code duplication:** Avoid repeating code across environments or projects.
-- **Promote Modularity:** Break complex infrastructure into manageable components.
+- **Promote modularity:** Break complex infrastructure into manageable components.
-- **Simplify Management:** Deploy, update, and destroy stacks with ease.
+- **Simplify management:** Deploy, update, and destroy stacks with ease.